Lux-AI-Challenge/Lux-Design-S1/specs.md

 A game may end early if a team no longer has any more [Units](#Units) or [CityTiles](#CityTiles).
 Then the other team wins.

 ### Note on Game Rule Changes
-(This is Also in the competition rules)
+(This is also in the [competition rules](https://www.kaggle.com/c/lux-ai-2021/rules)

 Our team at the Lux AI Challenge reserves the right to make any changes on game rules during the course of the competition.
 We will work to keep our decision-making as transparent as possible and avoid making changes late on in the competition.